michael/ken-browser/README.md

 ## Adjust Javascript

 Feel free to touch the Javascript code as well and adapt to your needs.
 If you think your contribution could be useful for the main project, please submit a pull request.

+## Keep in sync with the original repo

+Make sure you pull in changes from the original repo from time to time so you can utilize the latest features and benefit from bugfixes.